 NOTE: An NB-IoT UE measures RSRP on the anchor carrier.

+NOTE: In case UE trigger a random access procedure that conflicts with its capabilities to send more than one uplink, it is up to UE implementation to resolve how to ensure the random access procedure is completed as specified.

 Annex D: NR MAC TP for Single Uplink Operation

 The following TP is proposed to TS38.321.